openqasm/openqasm/source/language/types.rst

 ~~~~~~~~~~~~~~~~~~

 ``float[n]`` values cast to the standard types mimicking C behavior (*i.e.*
 discarding the fractional part for integer-type targets).
+As noted above,
+if the value is too large to be represented in the
+target type the result is implementation-specific.
 Casting a ``float`` value to an ``angle[m]`` is accomplished by first
 performing a modulo 2π operation on the float value.
 The resulting value
 is then converted to the nearest ``angle[m]`` possible.
 In the event of a